hovinen/kotlin-auto-formatter/README.md

 ### As Gradle plugin

-This formatter comes with a Gradle plugin which adds the task `formatKotlin`.
-This task runs the formatter on all Kotlin source files.
+This formatter comes with a Gradle plugin adding the following tasks to your project:

+ * `formatKotlinSource`, which runs the formatter on all source files.
+ * `formatKotlinScript`, which runs the formatter on all Kotlin script files, e.g.
+   `build.gradle.kts`.
+ * `formatKotlin`, which runs both `formatKotlinSource` and `formatKotlinScript`.

 To use the plugin, add the following to your `build.gradle.kts`: